rnsundareswara/Marquez_interp/README.md

 - [Gemini](passages.md#gemini-translation)
 - [Claude](passages.md#claude-translation)

-I chose this passage originally not because it represented a tricky translation for a human expert or for an LLM but because it was a beautiful piece of prose characterised by sensuous description of market life in a turn-of-the-century town in Latin America.
+I chose this passage originally not because it represented a tricky translation for a human expert or for an LLM but because it was a beautiful piece of prose characterised by sensorial description of market life in a turn-of-the-century town in Latin America.
 It has a surprise ending describing the ephemeral nature of human passions and it also is one of the most crucial turning points in the book.

 ## A Note on Scope